BlueBrain/nexus-forge/docs/source/interaction.rst

    In Nexus Forge, resolving candidates are `Resources` of type `kgforge.core.specializations.resources.entity_linking_candidate.EntityLinkingCandidate`.

-* candidates ranking: currently, supported candidates ranking criteria is their scores.
+* **candidates ranking**: currently, supported candidates ranking criteria is their scores.
 The following strategies are available:

   * `kgforge.core.commons.strategies.ResolvingStrategy.EXACT_MATCH`: Only candidates with a perfect score (usually 0 for a distance based score or 1 for a normalised similarity score) are considered and one of them is picked.

   * `kgforge.core.commons.strategies.ResolvingStrategy.BEST_MATCH` (default): Only candidates with the highest scores that are potentially below a threshold (default to 0.5) are considered is one them is picked.

   * `kgforge.core.commons.strategies.ResolvingStrategy.ALL_MATCHES`: A list of candidates with scores potentially below a threshold are considered.
 The size of the list of candidates can be controlled with a parameter (default to 10).

 The `KnowledgeGraphForge` class exposes the following function for resolving a str, list of str or a `Resource`: